 Misty Morning Farm rarely uses any drugs.
 Instead, we give free choice kelp and trace mineral salt, use probiotics and other natural trace minerals, and herbal supplements and treatments.

 Our cows are BVD, Johnes, TB, and Brucellosis free.
 Unfortunately, Johnes from which there is NO cure, is very prevalent in Americas dairy cows.
 I have read up to 85% of our cows carry it.
 Johnes is extremely contagious and once it is in your soil, it is very hard to get rid of.
 However, it takes three years to manifest and accurately test for.
-We have heard many stories of families who bought a cow only to lose her to this disease.
+We have heard to many stories of families who bought a cow only to lose her to this disease.

-We avoid genetically modified grains (in fact, we feed very very little grain as ruminants do best on forage and this helps us avoid most of the milk fever, ketosis, and mastitis issues – having healthy foundation stock helps a lot as well.
+We avoid genetically modified grains (in fact, we feed very very little grain as ruminants do best on forage and this helps us avoid milk fever, ketosis, and mastitis issues – having healthy foundation stock helps a lot as well.
 Only our personal milk cow gets a pound or two of organic and or gmo free alfalfa pellets and grains as a thank you for coming in.
 All the herd girls and babies are grain free unless using a little grain for training purposes or a quart or so per cow during a very harsh winter for example.
 We use no bovine growth hormones or any other milk “enhancer”.
 We do not breed for top production as is typical for American genetics producing super cows that have continual problems from the high gear they are genetically programed for, but for a healthy family sized cow that will thrive on grazing.
 We buy as much organic hay as we can find and the rest is made from fields that have not been sprayed as a rule and is gmo free.

 Although not certified humane (too much paperwork), we follow 95% of their requirements and generally look to the well-being and welfare of our animals.